OSQUAREG/Blogger-Zone/README.md

 ### A) Main (General) Page/Menu

-These comprises of Home Page (which lists only publised articles and authors), About Page, Contact Page and View Single Article Page, visible to everyone.
+These comprise Home Page (which lists only published articles and authors), About Page, Contact Page and View Single Article Page, visible to everyone.

 #### i) Home Page

-* This page has button links to Sign-Up or Login (when not logged in) but has button links to " "create articles" and "view your dashboard".
+* This page has button links to Sign-Up or Login (when not logged in) but has button links to "create articles" and "view your dashboard".
 * It has list of only published articles and authors.

 #### ii) About Page